zaius/docs/lib/learn/containers/03_using-containers.md

 ## Using Containers

-You can use Docker cointainers obtained from the Hub by specifying them in your [wercker.yml file](/learn/wercker-yml/01_introduction.html).
+You can use Docker cointainers obtained from Docker Hub by specifying them in your [wercker.yml file](/learn/wercker-yml/01_introduction.html).

 ### Boxes and Services